steqeq/0000/docs/how-to/fine-tuning-llms/multi-gpu-fine-tuning-and-inference.rst

 ----------------------------------------------

 #.
 Install PyTorch for ROCm.
 Refer to the :doc:`PyTorch installation guide
    <rocm-install-on-linux:how-to/3rd-party/pytorch-install>`.
-For ease-of-use, it’s recommended to use official
+For consistent installation, it’s recommended to use
-   ROCm prebuilt Docker images with the framework pre-installed.
+   official ROCm prebuilt Docker images with the framework pre-installed.

 #.
 In the Docker container, check the availability of ROCM-capable accelerators using the following command.